 Color Grading and Color Correction In Films

-In an effort to achieve the coveted ‘cinematic look,’ aspiring filmmakers often struggle.
+To achieve the coveted ‘cinematic look,’ aspiring filmmakers often struggle.

 It’s not uncommon for people to lack understanding of the importance of color grading or color correction in the process that leads to such an appearance.